Project Structure

 End User Assistance

-The recommended method for describing data to be analyzed and other options for Stage 1 pipelines is to write YAML-format data scripts, a.k.a. job configuration files.
+The recommended method for describing data to be analyzed and other options for Stage 1 pipelines is to write YAML-format data scripts, a.k.a. job files.
 A final simple template repository helps end users organize collections of data scripts in their own git repositories and archive them using GitHub.